-Enroll with our CPR/AED certification and complete the online course by passing the certification exams.
+Enroll with our CPR and AED certification online and complete the online course by passing the certification exams.
 Then, you can instantly print your certificate.
 This certification is valid for two years.
 You will also get your official CPR card via first-class mail in 2 days!

 Also Read- Why Choose CPR Select for your Training?

 CPR certification is an achievement that helps you show your proficiency in performing Cardiopulmonary Resuscitation.
 It is not a guarantee that you will perform CPR correctly.
 However, it proves that you were trained and could perform CPR to the minimum requirements of the instructor that evaluated you.
 Hopefully, you will feel confident enough to perform CPR if they are ever called upon.

 - CPR preserves brain function and other vital organs until emergency medical personnel can take over to provide advanced treatment.

 - The lack of oxygenated blood can cause brain damage in only a few minutes.

 - CPR Certifications guarantee that you are adequately trained and capable of performing correct CPR, even though you are not a medical professional.

 - Health organizations like the American Heart Association and training centers offer CPR classes.